Truck Accidents on the Rise Nationwide

 Most serious crashes occurred during the day, which does make sense as this tends to be when there are more vehicles sharing the road, particularly during morning and evening rush hours.

 Meanwhile, the North Carolina Department of Transportation reports that in 2015, there were more than 7,250 accidents involving large trucks in the state, and another 1,639 bus accidents (half of those involving school buses).
-Of those, 93 were fatal.
+Of those, a total of 93 were fatal.

 Because truck accidents can cause catastrophic injuries, we encourage anyone injured in these instances to immediately seek counsel from an experienced injury lawyer who can help maximize the potential for damages.